LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 EmailConnect is quickly developing to expand our capability and increase the benefits to brands.
 Upcoming capabilities will include:

 * **Custom templates for email replies —** Brands will be able to add custom html headers and footers to their outbound emails in the Email Connect Setup page.
-* **File attachments settings —** Admins will be able to turn on or off the ability to support attachments from email setup.
 * **Multiple email addresses —** Brands will be able to add an unlimited number of email addresses to LiveEngage and even route each email address to a different skill.
 For example, you can route info@, support@ and sales@ to different skills, allowing specialized bots and agents to handle your email interactions.

 ## EmailConnect Setup